You are going to sign out in

 email: michael.elder@prepclasses.org

 My name is Michael Elder.
-I have been teaching both physics and biology through the lens of a Christian for 10 years now.
-I have worked in East Texas at Panola College as well as Center High School where I was awarded Teacher of the Year Honors while teaching physics.
-I moved to Houston in 2017 where I taught AP physics 1 and 2 to high school students at Tomball Memorial High School.
+I have been teaching both physics and biology through the lens of a Christian for 13 years now.
+I have worked in East Texas at Panola College and Center High School where I was awarded Teacher of the Year Honors while teaching physics.
+I moved to Houston in 2018 where I taught AP Physics 1 and 2 to high school students at Tomball Memorial High School.
 I currently teach biology full time for Lone Star College University Park and am excited to utilize the many years of Physics teaching resources I have created for my PREP physics courses.
-I believe that physics is best learned through an interactive approach and intend to incorporate a number of fun and engaging projects that will help students understand both the conceptual and mathematical aspects of physics.
-I have been married for 15 years to my lovely wife Amanda.
-We have three wonderful children: Gracie; 12, Noah; 10, and Iris; 5.
+I believe that physics is best learned through an interactive approach and will incorporate several fun and engaging projects that will help students understand both the conceptual and mathematical aspects of physics.
+I have been married for 18 years to my lovely wife Amanda.
+We have three wonderful children: Gracie; 15, Noah; 13, and Iris; 8.
+One verse that reflects my teaching philosophy is Luke 6:40 — “The student is not above the teacher, but everyone who is fully trained will be like their teacher.”
+Jesus modeled a hands-on, relational approach to teaching, inviting His followers to learn by doing and to grow through guided experience rather than passive observation.
+In my classroom, I strive to follow that example by walking alongside my students, encouraging curiosity, and modeling the same diligence and joy for discovery that I hope to see develop in them.

 Teacher's Classes